wikispeedruns/wikipedia-speedruns/README.md

 ```

 There is also an interactive script (with instructions in the scripts) which
 can be used to set up a local admin account.
+Through the admin account,
+prompts can be managed through `/manage`.
 ```
 cd scripts
 python create_admin_account.py